 2.3.1 General

-Note: Standard and recommended practices and procedures with respect to instruments and methods of observation across and within all WIGOS component observing systems are specified in the Technical Regulations (WMO-No. 49), Volume I – III, and detailed in the Manual on WIGOS (WMO-No. XXXX)..
+Note: Standard and recommended practices and procedures with respect to instruments and methods of observation across and within all WIGOS component observing systems are specified in the Technical Regulations (WMO-No. 49), Volume I – III, and detailed in the Manual on WIGOS (WMO-No. XXXX).

 2.4 Operations